AI/Machine Learning in Healthcare

 The Healthcare domain is uniquely rewarding and challenging.
 The decisions taken on the basis of machine learning and AI systems can greatly improve or worsen a person’s quality of life.
-My work is focuses on risk prediction at various stages of patient flow cycle e.g., disease progression, risk of mortality, algorithms for care plan management etc. I work at the wonderful machine learning in healthcare startup KenSci which avails me opportunities to potentially serves millions of people.
+My research is focused on risk prediction at various stages of patient’s life cycle e.g., disease progression, risk of mortality, algorithms for care plan management etc. I work at KenSci which is an AI in healthcare focused startup, spun off from University of Washington.

 Accountability and Explainability in AI